-WASHINGTON DC, United States (Kurdistan24) – On Thursday, Washington DC’s police chief, Peter Newsham, announced that 16 arrest warrants had been issued against 12 Turkish security guards and four others—two Americans and two Canadians—for their role in a May 16 brawl during the last visit of Turkish President Recep Tayyip Erdogan and his Foreign Minister, Mevlut Cavusoglu to Washington.
+WASHINGTON DC, United States (Kurdistan24) – On Thursday, Washington DC’s Police Chief, Peter Newsham, announced that 16 arrest warrants had been issued against 12 Turkish security guards and four others—two Americans and two Canadians—for their role in the May 16 brawl during Turkish President Recep Tayyip Erdogan and his Foreign Minister, Mevlut Cavusoglu, latest visit to Washington.

 “Peaceful demonstrators” were physically assaulted in our city, Newsham said.
 “The message to folks” coming here, whether from within the US or from foreign countries, is “that’s not going to be tolerated,” he affirmed.